delegate365/GovernanceToolkit365/power-bi.md

 ## Publish the Power-BI report to the cloud

-Provide access for other users and publish the dashboard to an Office 365 Group.
+Provide access for other users and publish the dashboard to an Microsoft 365 Group.

 [![link](./images/powerbi-10.png)](./images/powerbi-10 "Click to enlarge")